YoshimatsuSaito/formula1-season-explorer/README.md

 # formula1-season-explorer

+This app provides dashboards for F1 enthusiasts ([App link](https://formula1-season-explorer.streamlit.app/)).
+You can view statistics and race winner predictions for the upcoming Grand Prix.

-This README serves as a personal reference for hobby development purposes.
+※ This README serves as a personal reference for hobby development purposes.
 It is primarily intended for use when revisiting or updating the project.
 It is not designed to instruct or guide a general audience.

 ## Environment Setup